Jay Dyer Talks About Esoteric Hollywood With Chase Geiser On One American Podcast

 And I know that's an impossible question to answer, but what's one of your favorite movies to make it a little bit easier for you to fire one off?

-No, it's a joke.
+No, that's a joke.

-Uh I don't like any of that stuff.
+I don't like any of that stuff.

 I'm joking.

-I mean, I grew up with Star Wars, and so I've always appreciated the original trilogy.
+I mean, I grew up with Star Wars.

-I don't like any of the anything to do with the Disney stuff.
+I don't like any of the, anything to do with the Disney stuff.

-But you still watch the Disney ones though, even though you don't like them.
+But you still watch the Disney ones, though, even though you don't like them?

-Uh I did watch the baby Yoda, that's it.
+I did watch the Baby Yoda.

 I haven't seen anything.